How much profit should you make on a rental property?

 Investing in Indianapolis

 While we can’t speak for the rest of the county, we know a thing or two about rental properties in Indianapolis.
 In our professional experience, investors who can find properties that generate an 8-10% cash on cash ROI are doing something right.
 This percentage is common for B- and C+ class properties.
 Imagine the passive income you could earn if you owned multiple rental properties in the Indy area!
 Another great thing about real estate investing, and turnkey especially is that you don’t have to live locally to take advantage of the hot market.
-We recently did a podcast about the beauty of long distance investing, and even if you don’t live in the Indianapolis area, you can still take advantage of the deals.
+We did a podcast about the beauty of long distance investing, and even if you don’t live in the Indianapolis area, you can still take advantage of the deals.
 Indy is a hot spot for homes that are below market value that generate a significant ROI.

 The Sweet Spot